opengisch/QField-docs/documentation/reference/qfieldcloud/jobs.md

 ## Troubleshoot job logs

-When running a job, usually you can find a step called "Check project layers" that prints a table with all the project layers and status next to them.
+When running a job, usually you can find a step in the logs called "Check project layers" that prints a table with all the project layers and status next to them.

 The possible statuses are: